NicoSaia/JexxaTemplate/README.md

     java -jar "-Dio.jexxa.config.import=src/test/resources/jexxa-test.properties" target/jexxatemplate-jar-with-dependencies.jar
     ```

-*   Now you can use `curl` to access your application:
+*   Now you can use `curl` to access your application, or open this [http://localhost:7503/BookStoreService/getBooks](http://localhost:7503/BookStoreService/getBooks) in your browser:
     ```Console
     curl -X GET  http://localhost:7503/BookStoreService/getBooks
     ```